Northfleet Basketball Academy

 Northfleet Technology College Basketball Academy was started in 2009 by Northfleet Technology College to recruit elite basketball players from the South East of England.
 The academy is based at Northfleet Technology College, Colyer Road, Northfleet, Kent, DA11 8BG, England.
-The team is an official Kent Crusaders Basketball Academy who play in U19 Academies Basketball League and the U17 & U19 England Basketball Schools competition.
+The team is an official Kent Crusaders Basketball Academy who play in the CBL, the EYBL and U17 & U19 England Basketball Schools competition.

 Kit

 Northfleet Technology College Basketball Academy athletes are equipped with Nike tracksuits, bags, training tees and Medway Park Crusaders kits and shooting shirts each with their own number and name.

 Home court

 Northfleet Technology College Basketball Academy play in the state-of-the-art basketball gym at Northfleet Technology College which was opened in 2010, facilitating plexi backboards, flexi rims and a spring-loaded floor.